XRPLF/xrpl-dev-portal/content/tutorial-paychan.md

 The amounts of these claims depends on the specific goods or services the payer wants to pay for.

 Each claim must be for a cumulative amount.
-In other words, to purchase two items at 10 XRP each, the first claim should have an amount of 10 XRP and the second claim should have an amount of 20 XRP.
+In other words, to buy two items at 10 XRP each, the first claim should have an amount of 10 XRP and the second claim should have an amount of 20 XRP.
 The claim can never be more than the total amount of XRP allocated to the channel.
 (A [PaymentChannelFund][] transaction can increase the total amount of XRP allocated to the channel.)

 You can create claims with the [`channel_authorize` API method](reference-rippled.html#channel-authorize).
 The following example authorizes 1 XRP from the channel: